conkats/AWF_cavities/README.md

 # AWF
-#Need to upload the code that was developed for the numberical solution of the AWF equations in the square heated cavities
+This repo contains the numerical solution of the AWF presented in:
-(module files, clptur, turbke etc.)
-#Clean the code
-#Upload an OpenFoam version
+doi:
+PhD thesis